evz/video-processor/README.md

 the meat and potatoes of the process.
 It uses the MegaDetector v5a model to figure out if there are likely to be animals, people, or vehicles in each frame of the video and, if it finds things, it saves its findings to a DB table.

+**Check if videos are done processing and stitch the interesting images back into a video** There's a periodic task that runs every 10 seconds to see if there are any videos that are done processing.
+If so, it kicks off another task which takes all the images where something was detected and stitches them back together into a video.
+If you take a look at the table showing the list of videos you've uploaded for processing, you should be able to see whether there's a video available or not.
+You can check it out by clicking on the name of the video and looking at its detail page.

 ### Things I've run into which are slightly puzzling to me